Type of Activity

 Through an employee-hosted sale, team members at Harrah’s Northern California raised more $7,776 for Amador STARS Cancer Support Organization, an Amador County nonprofit that provides cancer support services for local cancer patients and their families, including complimentary transportation for out-of-town radiation and chemotherapy treatments.
 Recently named 2020 California Nonprofit of the Year by Assembly Member Frank Bigelow, Amador STARS also connects newly-diagnosed individuals with resources, organizes support groups and provides wigs to patients going through chemotherapy.
 Harrah’s Northern California selected Amador STARS not only to honor cancer awareness month, but also recognize the increased hardship cancer patients have endured this year.

-Harrah’s Northern donated $25,000 to the American Red Cross to support their efforts with the California wildfires in August.
+Harrah’s Northern California donated $25,000 to the American Red Cross to support their efforts with the California wildfires in August.
 The Buena Vista Rancheria Fire Department also supported the efforts of local fire crews in containing the wildfires from spreading through Amador County.